Skip to main content

 Experiments on pricing displays, tier ordering, anchoring, and payment framing.
 Learn what pricing presentation converts best.

-Across 59 pricing experiments, 32% resulted in a statistically significant win.
-Winning variants saw an average lift of +20.0%.
-Meanwhile, 6 tests underperformed the control with an average drop of -8.3%.
+Across 23 pricing experiments, 26% resulted in a statistically significant win.
+Meanwhile, 2 tests underperformed the control.

 These results come from real A/B tests with sample sizes ranging from hundreds to millions of visitors.
 Use them to inform your own pricing testing strategy and avoid repeating experiments that have already been run.